-The results received to date have confirmed the extension of high-grade mineralisation below and to the south of the Fiona deposit and the discovery of new, steep west-dipping lodes of quartz sulphide mineralisation that sit on the Helens East Fault.
-The strike length of the high-grade mineralised structure intersected to date, inclusive of the near-surface Fiona deposit, is approximately 1000m and remains open in all directions.
+The results received to date have confirmed the extension of high-grade mineralisation below and to the south of the Fiona deposit and the discovery of new, shallow west-dipping lodes of quartz sulphide mineralisation that link between the Helens East Fault and the Helens Fault structures.

+The strike length of the high-grade mineralised structure intersected to date at Helens East - inclusive of the near-surface Fiona deposit - is approximately 1km and remains open in all directions.
+Importantly, the Helens East Fault has been mapped at surface for a strike length of approximately 2km, extending both north and south of the recent drilling.

-The recent RC drilling program has confirmed west-dipping, narrow high-grade lodes and it is interpreted that Helens East fault mineralisation is sourced from the east-dipping Helens-Rangoon Fault at depth, adding to the attraction of the depth extensions of Helens East.
+The RC drilling program has confirmed the presence of both steep west-dipping, narrow high-grade lodes and broader, shallow west dipping zones of mineralisation.

+The Company's geological interpretation is that the Helens East Fault mineralisation is sourced from the east-dipping Helens-Rangoon Fault at depth, adding to the attraction of the depth extensions of both Helens and Helens East.